The Water City

 The book should deal with the hydraulic environment of Mexico City, its techno-scientific aspects and the social implications among the different groups of the multicultural society of the time.

-- Pietro Daniel Omodeo
+- Pietro Daniel Omodeo (main responsible)

 - Jürgen Renn (Berlin)